 Will the spa treatment rooms be open?

-Unfortunately, beauty and massage treatment facilities such as Escape are not permitted to open at this stage.
+Unfortunately, beauty and massage treatment facilities such as Escape are temporarily closed.

 Will the laundry room be open?